RunMat

 RunMat is the only MATLAB-syntax tool that runs entirely client-side in the browser with GPU acceleration and no usage quotas.
 Other browser options either run on remote servers (MATLAB Online, Octave Online, Google Colab) or run with major constraints (Pyodide).

-- RunMat provides a full browser IDE with a MATLAB-style editor, file tree, console, variable inspector, and live GPU-accelerated plotting, all running client-side via WebAssembly.
+RunMat provides a full browser IDE with a MATLAB-style editor, file tree, console, variable inspector, and live GPU-accelerated plotting, all running client-side via WebAssembly.
 No server processes your code, so there are no time limits or usage quotas.
-WebGPU acceleration is available in Chrome 113+, Edge 113+, Safari 18+, and Firefox 139+.
-File persistence requires signing in or using the desktop app (same UI, full local file access).
+WebGPU acceleration is available in Chrome 113+, Edge 113+, Safari 26+, and Firefox 141+.
+File persistence requires signing in; a native desktop app with the same UI and full local file access is coming soon.
 Startup is instant (~5 ms) and the IDE works offline once loaded.
 Real-time project sync is available for teams who sign in.
 Open the RunMat sandbox in any supported browser.

 MATLAB Online runs on MathWorks' cloud servers, where your browser is just a thin client.
-This requires a MathWorks account and internet connection.
-The free tier limits usage to 20 hours/month with 15-minute execution caps and idle timeouts, and provides 1 vCPU with 4 GB of memory and 5 GB of MATLAB Drive storage (20 GB for licensed users).
+It requires a MathWorks account and an internet connection.
+The free tier caps usage at 20 hours per month with 15-minute execution caps and idle timeouts, and provides several vCPUs with 16 GB of memory and 5 GB of MATLAB Drive storage (20 GB for licensed users).
 No GPU acceleration is available in standard cloud sessions.
 Basic file sharing is available through MATLAB Drive, but there is no real-time co-editing.

-GNU Octave is available via Octave Online, a free hosted service.
+Octave Online offers GNU Octave as a free hosted service.
 Like MATLAB Online, it runs on remote servers.
 Execution time is strictly limited (~10 seconds per command by default, extendable manually).
 No GPU support is available.
-Octave Online does offer real-time collaboration similar to Google Docs for signed-in users, making it useful for teaching and pair work, but the execution constraints make it impractical for serious computation.
+Octave Online does offer real-time collaboration similar to Google Docs for signed-in users, which is useful for teaching and pair work, but the execution constraints make it impractical for serious computation.

 Python has two browser paths.
 Google Colab runs on remote servers with GPU access on the free tier (capped at ~12 hours, subject to throttling) and supports real-time notebook collaboration.
 Pyodide offers true in-browser execution via WebAssembly, but with real constraints: only pure-Python packages work reliably, performance is slower than native CPython, and there's no GPU access.
 Neither approach runs MATLAB code directly.